wlockwood/lits/devnotes.md

 What if we identify and rotate faces, *then* crop/resize as necessary just the face?

+Need to determine licensing

 # Visualizations
 Part of WGU's capstone requirements.

 Create a separate script to extract data from the database and create charts.

+Example of matplotlib and PyQt 5: https://gist.github.com/holesond/b4f9db4b24eca00ef8b01a96c6e53a03

 Plotly or Matplotlib.
 Others?